celinechen1114/UBC-2nd-Year-Specialization-Navigator/README.md

 ## User Stories
 *PHASE ONE*
 * As a user, I want to be able to add in a courses to my student profile
-* As a user, I want to be able to view the list of courses on my student profile
-* As a user, I want to be able to add in the corresponding percentage grade for each course
-* As a user, I want to be able to delete a courses from my student profile
 * As a user, I want to pick an intended specialization and add to my student profile

-*PHASE TWO*
+* As a user, I want to change the intended specialization and update my student profile
 * As a user, I want to check if the courses I have added to my student profile meet the requirements to apply for my intended specialization